argonne-lcf/AR2024/04_expertise-and-resources/staff-news.md

 {% include media-video.html
    embed-code= '<iframe src="https://www.youtube.com/embed/fM3NOD2QgZw?si=8iXLkeoolPsQJdsr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>'
-   caption= "ALCF's Michael Papka gives a Tedx talk over exascale computer's ability accelerate scientific discovery." credit= "Argonne National Laboratory"
+   caption= "At TEDxChicago 2024: Lighting the Way, ALCF's Michael Papka took the audience on a journey into the world of supercomputing, introducing Argonne National Laboratory's Aurora exascale system and how it will enable a new era of scientific discoveries and innovation." credit= "Argonne National Laboratory"
 %}